northwood-studios/SCPSL-Translations/README.md

 4. Create your Pull Request.
    * **Ensure that the 'Allow edits from maintainers' is selected.**
    * Write a meaningful title and message for your pull request described the changes that have been made.

+# Missing characters
+Some characters might appear incorrectly in the current versison of the game.
+This issue should be fixed in the next update.

 ***
 ## Got any questions about contributing?
 Please open an issue [here](https://github.com/northwood-studios/SCPSL-Translations/issues/new).